Lender of last resort: Moral hazard

 Moral hazard has been an explicit concern in the context of the lender of last resort since the days of Thornton.
 It is argued, for example, that the existence of a LOLR facility leads to excessive risk-taking by both bankers and investors, which would be dampened if illiquid banks were allowed to fail.
 Therefore, the LOLR can alleviate current panics in exchange for increasing the likelihood of future panics by risk-taking induced by moral hazard.

-That is exactly what the Report of the International Financial Institution Advisory Commission accuses the IMF of doing when it lends to emerging economies: "By preventing or reducing losses by international lenders, the IMF had implicitly signalled that, if local banks and other institutions incurred large foreign liabilities and government guaranteed private debts, the IMF would provide the foreign exchange needed to honour the guarantees."
+That is exactly what the Report of the International Financial Institution Advisory Commission in 2000 accused the IMF of doing when it lends to emerging economies: "By preventing or reducing losses by international lenders, the IMF had implicitly signalled that, if local banks and other institutions incurred large foreign liabilities and government guaranteed private debts, the IMF would provide the foreign exchange needed to honour the guarantees."
 Investors are protected against the downside of their investment and, at the same time, receive higher interest rates to compensate them for their risk.
 That encourages risk-taking and reduces the necessary diversification and led the Commission to conclude, "The importance of the moral hazard problem cannot be overstated."

 However, not having a lender of last resort for fear of moral hazard may have worse consequences than moral hazard itself.
 Consequently, many countries have a central bank that acts as lender of last resort.
 These countries then try to prevent moral hazard by other means such as suggested by Stern: "official regulation; encouragement for private sector monitoring and self-regulation; and the imposition of costs on those who make mistakes, including enforcement of bankruptcy procedures when appropriate."
 Some authors also suggest that moral hazard should not be a concern of the lender of last resort.
 The task of preventing it should be given to a supervisor or regulator that limits the amount of risk that can be taken.